openmediavault/openmediavault-docs/faq.rst

 	RPC to/from this file.

 Can I upgrade to Debian Testing/Unstable (Debian Testing/Sid) or use Ubuntu as a base distribution?
     Yes.
 But the end is most likely a broken |webui| and possibly broken system. |omv| releases are heavily tight to their Debian base distribution.
+    Get more information :doc:`here </various/apt>`.

 I´ve lost the |webui| password.
 How do I reset it?
 	Simply connect via ssh into the server or login locally on the machine